Are you planning your holiday in North Wales in 2025 and thinking about climbing Yr Wyddfa (Snowdon)?

 It is a very good option though given the beautiful scenery and it being not too difficult!

-The Miners Track is not as long as the Llanberis path and only a bit ‘testing’ in that last third (ie. you might need your hands to support you in the steeper rocky section).
+The Miners Track is not as long as the Llanberis path and only a bit ‘testing’ in that last third (ie. you might need your hands to support you in a few places this steeper rocky section).

-We often recommend coming back on the Miner’s Track as it is a bit easier on the knees (!) going down it, plus the last section is relatively flat which is quite nice after your climb!
+We often recommend coming back on the Miner’s Track as it is a bit easier on the knees (!) going down it.

 TOP TIP!